CognitiveComputationLab/ccobra/docs/source/usage/myfirstdataset.rst

 The ``choices`` column provides the information about which responses can be given by participants.
 In case of single-choice or multiple-choice response types, choices contains the full set of responses provided to the participants.
 In case of verify, the single conclusion to be verified is contained.
+When using the free response type, the choices should describe the constraints for the responses in a meaningful way (e.g., the range of a number).

 In similar spirit to the task column, the choices can be encoded as well.
 Different unrelated conclusion options are delimited via ``|`` while ``/`` and